Estimated Read Time: 16 Minutes

 - Process Steps

-- Step 1: Set a Baseline and Goals
+- Step 1: Set Expectations, a Baseline, and Goals

 - Step 2: Claim Your Local Listings